After you are admitted as an APSU dual enrollment student,

 Sections labeled with an "E" are not suitable for dual enrollment students.
 Sections labeled with an "H" are designed only for degree-seeking students accepted into APSU's Honors Program.

-Many online classes are also available, but you should work with your counselor to determine if the demands of an online class are a good fit for you.
-These are labeled in the class schedule by a section number that begins with a "W".
+Online classes are labeled in the class schedule by a section number that begins with a "W".

 M = Monday, T = Tuesday, W = Wednesday, R = Thursday, F = Friday.